What people don’t often talk about, however, are the amazing Korean drinks!

-Like Korean meals and Korean snacks, Korean drinks are all insanely interesting and wildly different from one another.
-Whether you’re looking for something warm, something sweet, or something that’ll fill you up, read through our list below to figure out which Korean drink is perfect for you!
+Like Korean meals and snacks, Korean drinks are all insanely interesting and wildly different from one another and from drinks that are popular in most other countries.
+Whether you’re looking for something warm, something sweet, or something that’ll fill you up, read through our list to satiate your thirst for Korean culture!

-Sikhye is a traditional Korean rice drink that’s as sweet as it is traditional – so sweet, in fact, that it’s often served as a dessert!
-This Korean drink contains cooked rice, which gives it an interesting texture as you get to the bottom, and has been served in Korean for centuries as a traditional end to a meal.
+Sikye is a traditional Korean rice drink that’s as sweet as it is traditional – so sweet, in fact, that it’s often served as a dessert!
+This Korean drink contains cooked rice, which gives it an interesting texture as you get to the bottom and has been served in Korean for centuries as a traditional end to a meal.

-Drinking sikhye is such a rite of passage that you can even find it in bottles or cans in most Korean supermarkets!
-Pick up a can of sikhye (or order it in a restaurant) and treat yourself after your next big meal – you won’t be disappointed!
+Drinking sikye is such a rite of passage that you can even find it in bottles or cans in most Korean supermarkets!
+Pick up a can of sikye (or order it in a restaurant) and treat yourself after your next big meal – you won’t be disappointed!

 Pick up a couple of packages of coffee milk the next time you have a long week ahead of you (or if you need some extra energy to explore Seoul) – just remember to throw the packages out when you’re done playing with them!

 The milkis tagline, “new feeling of soda beverage,” is NOT lying — milkis is definitely unlike any drink you’ve ever had up until this point.
 Milkis is a Korean drink that combines carbonation, milk, and corn syrup, so what you’re left with is a fizzy, sweet drink that’s oddly refreshing at the same time.